Vought wrote the theory before he wielded the power

 He also moved from theory to mass layoffs

 AP's February 26, 2025 profile on Vought said the administration's demand that agencies radically downsize was the clearest assertion yet of his power.
-The story tied the downsizing push directly to the Project 2025 chapter he wrote and to his long-running argument that the federal bureaucracy itself was a constitutional threat.

 AP reported in December 2025 that a federal judge blocked the White House's attempt to let CFPB funding lapse and described the bureau as largely inoperable under Vought.
 Employees were mostly forbidden from doing any work while the administration tried to hollow the agency out from the inside.